wlg1/wlg1.github.io/notion/expms/Experimental Records/Locating Shared Circuits/Project Planning (quests).md

             - check if we can do multitok by giving “a digit first”; compare the “10….
 1” circuit with “1…4” to see if similar (they should be). if more similar than using multitok sum correct logits, we prob can.
     - ablate mlps

+interval-k func components

+- attn pat figures comparisons (use more data); don’t need all attn pats

+*OPT*:

+- analyze intersection of intervaled circs and main 3 tasks
+    - 6.11 is very impt in +2, +3 giveFirstDigit

+        Llama2_intervals_giveFirstDigit_attnpats.ipynb

+        not much different from not giving first digit, same pattern

+- get most impt MLPs and logit lens
+- OV scores of impt heads
+- *OPT:* look for multiTok circs (MLPs, mean ablate)

-word problems *optional*
+word problems

-- use gpt4 to evaluate word prompt completions, using ‘yes’ or ‘no’
+- *OPT:* use gpt4 to evaluate word prompt completions, using ‘yes’ or ‘no’
     - see svd hackathon proj
     - No api calls.
 Output a json file of its generated answers and have gpt4o give a score for each prompt
         - have llama-2 output